AoDev/kaiku/README.md

 **It's a rewrite**

-I'm rewriting this [music player](https://github.com/AoDev/kaiku-music-player).
+I'm rewriting this [music player](https://github.com/AoDev/kaiku-music-player) I made many years ago.
 It stopped working when I switched to an Apple Silicon computer.
 I'm using this as an opportunity to try some new things.

 ## Tech